Ilya-Erokhin/Ilya-Erokhin/README.md

 [![GitHub Streak](https://github-readme-streak-stats.herokuapp.com/?user=Ilya-Erokhin)](https://git.io/streak-stats)

-- 🪲 I'm a QA Engineer - I look for bugs, document them, describe the risks, and help avoid them in the future.
+- 🪲 I'm a Python Enthusiast (AQA, Web3, Back-Dev) - I am constantly developing in something new, while improving what I have learned.
-- 📜 Write and Document Manual tests across with **ISTQB.**
+- 📜 Good with documentation
-- 🧠 Practising with **Python and Java - Automated Testing.**
+- 🧠 Commercial experience with **Python** from **2023**
-- ❤️‍🔥 I’m looking to collaborate on Testing / Coding
+- ❤️‍🔥 I’m looking to collaborate on Coding :)
 - 📭 How to reach me an email: "illyaerokhin@gmail.com", and other social networks down below.